 Senior management continues to work on the operating model in collaboration with Alberta Health Services and other relevant professionals ahead of operations following construction of Phase 2.

 Community Housing 100%

 This is Home (Phase 2)

-Meanwhile, construction of the long-anticipated designated supportive living addition to Bow River Lodge is in its final stages.
+Meanwhile, construction of the designated supportive living addition to Bow River Lodge is in its final stages.
 The picture shows the progress.

 Schedule: Clark Builders continues to work with the province and Marshall Tittimore Architects on the design and construction planning of the 60 bed DSL4/D facility.
 Demolition of the old lodge is complete, having made way for the new building, while leaving the newer southeast wing in place for future use.
 That building, the southeast wing has been established as a stand-alone building now.
-Expect substantial completion in Q4 2021, followed by commissioning.
+Expect substantial completion in Q1 2022, followed by commissioning in Q3-4 2022.

 • In an emergency, please dial 911.

 • For 24/7 nurse advice and general health information for Albertan’s information on diseases, treatments, staying well, and healthcare services dial 811.